eurusik/ngx-autofocus/README.md

 ### Compatibility

-This library is compatible with Angular 19.2.0 and above.
+This library is compatible with Angular 18.0.0 and above.
+It uses modern Angular features including the new Input API introduced in Angular 18.

 ## 🚀 Quick Start